deanbot/easy-wsl-oh-my-zsh-p10k/readme.md

     Press `[enter]` to select `Y` at the prompt to install any package updates.

 We'll switch to Windows Terminal in a following step, as the default WSL/Ubuntu terminal emulator is not the greatest.

-## VS Code

-If you're a VS Code user some light setup is required for proper WSL use, namely installation of the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension or the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack.

-**Remote - WSL** contains just the requirements for using WSL where as **Remote Development** contains a bundle of remote dev tools.

-VS Code will prompt you to install **Remote - WSL** after it detects that WSL is installed.
-Alternatively, install either extension via the extensions tab in VS Code or with the **Install** button on the extensions' page.

-See also: [[VS Code:] Developing in WSL](https://code.visualstudio.com/docs/remote/wsl)

 ## Windows Terminal